The California Supreme Court has upheld the ban on gay marriage in California.

 Aren't we interested in having the American people figure out who it is they really voted for?

-Well, Sonia Sotomayor illustrates who Obama is.
+Well, Sonia's Sodomayore illustrates who Obama is.

-And that's the primary reason to oppose her because I don't think she can be stopped.
+I don't think she can be stopped.

 So does Obama.

-It's a cliche, but elections have consequences.
+It's a cliché, but elections have consequences.

-As far as my uh teaching tour uh is uh is concerned.
+As far as my teaching tour is concerned, I take that under advisement.

 Well, we don't have the exact bite.